Explore the broad diversity of projects funded through Unlocking Curious Minds from 2015 to now.

 Who can apply?

-Proposals are particularly encouraged for projects that will increase the engagement of young people (aged 18 years and under) with science and technology, and contribute to the goal and outcomes of the strategic plan.
+Proposals are encouraged for projects that will increase the engagement of young people (aged 18 years and under) with science and technology.

 For local grants the applicant can be an individual (New Zealand citizen or permanent resident) or an organisation* that is a legal entity with an IRD number.